The Nun of Monza: Early life

+Marianna de Leyva y Marino was born in Milan, at that time part of the Duchy of Milan under the dominion of the House of Habsburg-Lorraine, on 4 December 1575.
+She was the daughter of Martìno de Leyva and Virginia Maria Marino, widow of Ercole Pio Count of Sassuolo, and great granddaughter of Antonio de Leyva, who inherited the title to a County from Charles V. Virginia was the daughter and direct heir of one of the richest men in Milan, the banker Tommaso Marino.

+Martìno had inherited the county of Monza as the great nephew of Antonio de Leyva, a Spaniard who became a notorious commander in Italy at the service of Charles V, who gave him the Fiefdom of Monza, with its related and substantial incomes.
+Martino was the second son of Luis de Leyva, Prince of Ascoli, who was an army captain and first Spanish governor of Milan.
 After the death of her mother Virginia in 1576, the infant Marianna was entered into a long trial for her inheritance, which was eventually not resolved in her favor.
 Her mother wanted to give half of her possessions to Marianna and the other half to her first son, Marco Pio, who was her child from an earlier marriage.
 Her will was contested by Marco Pio's sisters, who had been left nothing.
 Marianna lived with her aunts until 1588.

 Life as a nun

-Marianna de Leyva was a victim of forced monasticism.
-She was 13 years and 3 months old when her father forced her to become a nun in the Monastery of Saint Margaret.
+Marianna was a victim of forced monasticism.
+She was 13 years and 3 months old when her father forced her to become a nun in the monastery of Saint Margaret.
 The monastery was located in Spalto di Porta de’ Grandi, also known as Via Azzone Visconti.
 This monastery could only be accessed through a small street, which today is called Via della Signora.

-March 15, 1589, was the last time that don Martino de Leyva saw his daughter.
+15 March 1589 was the last time that don Martino de Leyva saw his daughter.
 Her father said he would leave her an inheritance of 6,000 lire, to be given to her by Giuseppe Limiato.
 The truth was that Limiato never received the money.
 Historical witnesses have confirmed she did receive income from the yearly revenues for being a nun.

-On August 26, 1591, the archbishop witnessed four newly arrived sisters consecrate themselves: Sister Virginia Maria, Sister Benedetta Felice, Sister Teodora da Seveso and Sister Ottavia Caterina Ricci.
-On September 26, 1591, Marianna became Sister Virginia Maria.

-Before the scandal which made her notorious, contemporary writer Ripamonti described her as "modest", "respectful", and "obedient".
+On 26 August 1591, the archbishop witnessed four newly arrived sisters consecrate themselves: Sister Virginia Maria, Sister Benedetta Felice, Sister Teodora da Seveso and Sister Ottavia Caterina Ricci.
+On 26 September 1591, Marianna became Sister Virginia Maria.
+Before the scandal that made her notorious, contemporary writer Ripamonti described her as "modest", "respectful", and "obedient".
 He also records that she befriended everyone easily, and enjoyed reading as much as possible.
 She gained popularity in Monza in this period.
-For example, on May 20, 1594, the writer Bartolomeo Zucchi sent her a letter in which he praised her for her choice of becoming a nun.
+On 20 May 1594, for example, the writer Bartolomeo Zucchi sent her a letter in which he praised her for her choice of becoming a nun.